 The Roll Stability Control system may be deactivated in certain situations.
-See the $Switching\ Off\ AdvanceTrac^{\circledast}\ with\ RSC^{\circledast}$ section following.
+See the Switching Off AdvanceTrac® with RSC section following.

-Switching Off AdvanceTrac® with RSC®
+Switching Off AdvanceTrac® with RSC

-If the vehicle is stuck in snow, mud or sand, and seems to lose engine power, switching off certain features of the AdvanceTrac® with RSC® system may be beneficial because the wheels are allowed to spin.
+If the vehicle is stuck in snow, mud or sand, and seems to lose engine power, switching off certain features of the AdvanceTrac® with RSC system may be beneficial because the wheels are allowed to spin.
 This will restore full engine power and will enhance momentum through the obstacle.
-To switch off the AdvanceTrac® with RSC® system press the AdvanceTrac® with RSC® "Off" button.
-Full features of the AdvanceTrac® with RSC® system can be restored by pressing the AdvanceTrac® with RSC® "Off" button again or by turning off and restarting the engine.
+To switch off the AdvanceTrac® with RSC system press the AdvanceTrac® with RSC "Off" button.
+Full features of the AdvanceTrac® with RSC system can be restored by pressing the AdvanceTrac® with RSC "Off" button again or by turning off and restarting the engine.

-If you switch off the AdvanceTrac® with RSC® system, the sliding car" icon $\P$ will illuminate steadily.
-Pressing the AdvanceTrac® with RSC® "Off" button again will turn off the "sliding car" icon $\P$ .
+If you switch off the AdvanceTrac® with RSC system, the AdvanceTrac with RSC "Off" button will illuminate and the sliding car" icon $\Im$ will illuminate steadily.
+Pressing the AdvanceTrac® with RSC "Off" button again will turn off the lighted button and the "sliding car" icon $\Im$ .

-In R (Reverse), ABS and the Engine and Brake Traction Control features will continue to function; however, ESC and RSC® are disabled.
+In R (Reverse), ABS and the Engine and Brake Traction Control features will continue to function; however, ESC and RSC are disabled.

-AdvanceTrac® with RSC® Features Button functions "Sliding car" icon ¶ RSC® ESC Traction Control Default at start-up Illuminated during bulb check Enabled Enabled Enabled Button pressed momentarily Illuminated solid Enabled Enabled Disabled Button pressed again after deactivation Not illuminated Enabled Enabled Enabled
+AdvanceTrac ® with RSC Features Button functions "Sliding car" icon 🚺 RSC ESC Traction Control Default at start-up Illuminated during bulb check Enabled Enabled Enabled Button pressed momentarily Illuminated solid Enabled Enabled Disabled Button pressed again after deactivation Not illuminated Enabled Enabled Enabled